 How are webcams hacked?

-In this article we go into more detail about the processes used to infect computers enabling webcams to be hacked.
+In this article we will discuss in more detail the processes used to infect computers in order to hack your webcam.

-Nowadays most information (adverts / certifications / invoices, etc...) is transmitted by email.
-This leads hackers to be particularly inventive in their ways of infecting us with viruses.
+Nowadays most of the information (advertisement / certificate / invoice, etc ...) is sent by email.
+This leads hackers to be particularly inventive in their ways of infecting us with their viruses.

 The infected attachment